Zaphyrzan/blog-app/README.md

-# ReactJS Book Store
+# ReactJS Blog App

-The idea is to demonstrate how to to build a CRUD application with facebook's ReactJS and Redux.
+This is a blog app made by intern student from Politeknik Tuanku Syed Sirajuddin.

 ## Preview
 <p align="center">